Nicolas de Largillière: Later career

 Towards the end of his life, Largillière painted a repetition of anonymous male portraits of Parisian nobles.
 One example was painted in 1710, of a man standing with spread fingers that conceal a letter held in the other hand.
 Another portrait from about 1715 shows a frontal three quarter view of a man dressed in similar clothes and wig with a Doric column in the background.

-In 1714, Largillière painted King Augustus II of Poland.
+In 1714, Largillière painted King Augustus II the Strong of Poland.
 Largillière also painted the artist Jacques-Antoine Arlaud in a red robe in a similar fashion to Largillière's portrait of the painter Charles Le Brun, as well as the sculptor Nicolas Couston.
 Around the next year, Largillière painted The Study of Different Types of Hands, which currently resides in the Louvre.

 In 1718, Largillière painted the French poet and essayist Voltaire.

 The Entry of Christ into Jerusalem was a landscape painting that Largillière painted in 1720.

 Largillière made his last self-portrait in 1725.
 This portrait displays the artist at his easel staring toward the audience.

 Largillière was appointed as chancellor of the French Academy in 1743.